Atlas Copco shoots for the sky with Cloud CRM for Sales program

 - Agnes Debry, C4S program director at Atlas Copco

 All in one flow

-Thomas Van Looy, SAP C/4HANA consultant at Flexso, explains how the solution works: “Leads gathered through social media and marketing tools are integrated into the C/4HANA Sales Cloud platform.
+Thomas Van Looy, SAP CX consultant at Flexso, explains how the solution works: “Leads gathered through social media and marketing tools are integrated into the SAP Customer Experience Sales Cloud platform.
 When a new lead comes in, marketing gets an alert and assigns the lead to the right account within the platform.
 From there, the sales process kicks off: a salesperson can create an opportunity for the lead, contact its prospect and put together a proposal.”

 “The platform is connected to the back office, so the salesperson can easily request an order once the deal is done,” Thomas says.
-“Moreover, the C/4HANA Sales Cloud platform also offers valuable insights to business managers, who can track KPIs on the dashboard.”
+“Moreover, the SAP Customer Experience Sales Cloud platform also offers valuable insights to business managers, who can track KPIs on the dashboard.”

 Fast roll-out: catch the bus